 We were a little bit disappointed by the amount of graffiti inside the cave.
 That being said, there are also some really beautiful natural patterns and colors along the sandstone walls!

-Moqui Caverns packing list
+Moqui Caverns | FAQs

 Planning a road trip through Utah?
 Be sure to check out these other great hikes nearby:

 Have you visited the Moqui Caverns in Kanab?
 Questions about visiting the Sand Caves?
-Let us know in the comments section below!
+Let us know in the comments section below.

 Save this article on Pinterest!